ppelayo1/Search-Star-Wars-Stuff/readme.txt

 == Upgrade Notice ==

 = 1.2 =
-* Upgrade if you want to use the widget in the body of a post as a gutenberg block object
+* Upgrade if you want to use the widget in the body of a post or have the widget more responsive on the page.

 = 1.1 =
 * Provides a better apperance of the widget.